tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-api-startapplicationupgrade.md

 Starts upgrading an application in the Service Fabric cluster.

 Validates the supplied application upgrade parameters and starts upgrading the application if the parameters are valid.
-Note, [ApplicationParameter](https://docs.microsoft.com/dotnet/api/system.fabric.description.applicationdescription.applicationparameters)s are not preserved across an application upgrade.
+Note, application parameters are not preserved across an application upgrade.
-In order to preserve current application parameters, the user should get the parameters using [GetApplicationInfo](./GetApplicationInfo.md) operation first and pass them into the upgrade API call as shown in the example.
+In order to preserve current application parameters, the user should get the parameters using [GetApplicationInfo](./sfclient-getapplicationupgrade.md) operation first and pass them into the upgrade API call as shown in the example.

 ## Request